ApolloAuto/apollo/modules/perception/lane_detection/README.md

+# perception-lane-detection

-# Introduction
+## Introduction

 The lane detection module detects lane lines through the camera sensor.
 Lane lines can be used as an aid to other modules.

-# Directory Structure
+## Directory Structure

 ```
 lane_detection
 ├── BUILD       // bazel build file